hoomzoom4/hoomzoom4/Report: My First Comprehensive Home Network Implementation.md

 ### Introduction

-**Objective**: To design and implement a secure and efficient home network that provides comprehensive coverage and high-speed internet access across a two-level residence.
+**Objective**: To design and implement a secure and efficient home network that provides comprehensive coverage and high-speed internet access across my two-level residence.

-**Context**: The project was initiated to address the connectivity needs of a modern household with multiple users and devices, (includes a home office for father that WFH and brother with gaming station) ensuring seamless operation for both professional and personal use.
+**Context**: The project was initiated to address the connectivity needs of my modern household with multiple users and devices, (includes a home office for father that WFH and brother with gaming station) ensuring seamless operation for both professional and personal use.

 ### Network Design and Implementation